isabellapedraza/airport-polygon-verifier/README.md

 9. Polygon will be "drawn" in the order of the list of coordinates.

-10. In order for an airport to be inside of a polygon, it must lie within the polygon, one of it's edges, or on a corner of the polygon.
+10. In order for an airport to be inside of a polygon, it must lie within the polygon, on one of it's edges, or on a corner of the polygon.

 ## Final thoughts